tanepiper/obsidian-garden/README.md

 This set of tools is released under Creative Commons Zero v1.0 Universal [[LICENSE]]

 ## Building Flow
+The garden is designed for anyone who wants to collect data and gather information and use it to [[📇 Terms/Link|links]] and [[📇 Terms/Connection|connections]] and build ideas - like a book, a new software product, or just de-weeding and decluttering life.

-Based on the system provided here, this diagram shows the sort of discovery flow that can be created using [[📇 Terms/Obsidian|Obsidian]]
+Based on the system provided here, this diagram shows basic idea of some of discovery flow that is possible using [[📇 Terms/Obsidian|Obsidian]].
+Starting with an idea, we create some [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|seeds]] which we will triage later.
+Some seeds won't make it and might get dumped.

+The one's that do might go in to be new terms, or contacts or things to research.
+Each of these things provide us more [[📇 Terms/Link|links]] and [[📇 Terms/Connection|connections]] that we can use to discover more knowlege.

 ```mermaid
 graph LR